Social media for real estate agents is now an essential part of the marketing strategy.

 And you don’t have to take our word for it.

-SocialMediaToday recently published some stats revealing just how impactful social media has been for real estate agents.
+SocialMediaToday published stats revealing how impactful social media has been for real estate agents.
 In 2020, 44% of agents said they found clients through social media…

-Additionally, 82% of real estate agents said that, in 2021, they were going to focus on improving their social media presence in order to grow their business…
+Additionally, 82% of real estate agents said they would focus on improving their social media presence to grow their business…

 So there should be no doubt.